Oregon Higher Education Coordinating Commission Auction

-We are holding an online tax credit auction with the Oregon Higher Education Coordinating Commission for 28,000 increments of $500 tax credit certificates.
-This auction runs December 2-6, 2019, with contributions going to the Oregon Opportunity Grant Fund.
+We are holding an online tax credit auction with the Oregon Higher Education Coordinating Commission (HECC) for 2,989 increments of $500 tax credit certificates.
+This auction runs February 10-12, 2020, with contributions going to the Oregon Opportunity Grant (OOG) Fund.

 Individuals and businesses with an Oregon income tax liability may bid on the certificates and claim the credits on 2019 tax returns.
 Any amount not allowed on your 2019 return can be carried forward up to three years.
 You can't transfer the credits to anyone else.